Nola bounces back, leads Phillies to 3-2 win over Nationals

 That ended Corbin’s night, and Alec Bohm greeted reliever Will Harris (0-1) with a single past Thames at first to tie the game.
 After a fielder’s-choice grounder put Roman Quinn on first, Andrew McCutchen hit a routine fly to deep right-center, but Robles and Adam Eaton collided in what was scored a single.
 Two batters later, the speedy Quinn easily scored from second on Harper’s looping single to left to give the Phillies the lead.

-“We can’t give teams that many outs,” Washington manager Dave Martinez said.
+“We can’t give teams that many outs,” Martinez said.
 “I talk about it all the time.
 It’s tough to win ballgames like that.
 I feel bad for Harris.
 That’s the best I’ve seen him throw since he’s been here.
 He threw the ball really well.
 He was out there for five outs.”

 Phillies manager Joe Girardi became the 65th manager in major league history to win 1,000 games, and players gave him a bottle of champagne with a “1,000” label after the game.
 Girardi improved to 1,000-808 in 12 seasons with Florida (2006), the New York Yankees (2008-17) and Philadelphia (2020).